balmas/tei-digital-age/README.md

 ## Overview

-The goal of this demo/sample code is to provide a platform which instituate participates can use to create a miniature digital edition.
-We will use these editions to provide some concrete examples for discussion of decisions and issues to consider when creating the supporting TEI and related resources.
+The goal of this demo/sample code is to provide a platform which institute participants can use to complete an exercise to create a miniature digital edition.
+We will use these editions as concrete examples for discussion of decisions and issues to consider when creating digital editions from TEI XML, annotations and other related resources.

-Some specific items to be discussed through the work on digital edition include:
+Some specific items for consideration and discussion through this exercise :

 * Creating identifiers for your texts.
 * Establishing markup guidelines.